dustinpfister/blog_posts/_posts/js-javascript-example-skill-point-system.md

 This skill point system seems to work okay thus far, but I would like to polish things a little more before using it in an actual project.
 Still I think I have the basic idea that I had in mind working the way that I would like it to, so there is not much more to get done with this beyond maybe working out some different expressions when it comes to setting values.

 I have a few projects in the works all ready in which I would like to use a system like this, so in the not to distant future I will likely start using some kind of rendition of this in some projects that I have in the works now.
-I also am pretty sure that I will likely be suing this in some future projects that I have not even started yet also.
+I also am pretty sure that I will likely be using this in some future projects that I have not even started yet also.
 So when I get around to it I will likely update this post and link to other posts in which I am using this.

+Still I think that I might want to make at least one additional system for this kind of thing.
+Something that is totally independent from the experience point system that I am using.
+By thinking is that a Skill point system will have at least some involvement with an experience point system in the sense that skill points are something that will be granted to a player with each new level.
+However it does not have to be so closely tied to that system, and can be used in other projects